A characterization of normal 3-pseudomanifolds with at most two singularities: Normal 3-pseudomanifolds with exactly one singularity

-\begin{theorem} Let $K$ be a $3$-dimensional normal pseudomanifold with exactly one singularity at $t$ such that $|\lk (t,K)|$ is a connected sum of $n$ copies of tori or Klein bottles.
-Then $g_2{(K)} \leq 9+6n$ implies $K$ is obtained from some boundary complex of $4$-simplices by a sequence of operations connected sum, bistellar $1$-move, edge contraction, edge expansion and vertex folding.
-More precisely, the sequence of operations includes exactly $n$ number of vertex folding and finite number of remaining operations. \end{theorem} \begin{proof} Let $\Delta$ be a 3-dimensional normal pseudomanifold with exactly one singularity at $t$ such that $|\lk (t,\Delta)|$ is a connected sum of $m$ copies of tori or Klein bottles.
+\begin{theorem} Let $K$ be a normal $3$-pseudomanifold with exactly one singularity at $t$ such that $|\lk (t,K)|$ is a connected sum of $n$ copies of tori or Klein bottles for some positive integer $n$.
+Then $g_2{(K)} \leq 9+6n$ implies $K$ is obtained from some boundary complexes of $4$-simplices by a sequence of operations of types connected sums, bistellar $1$-moves, edge contractions, edge expansions, and vertex foldings.
+More precisely, the sequence of operations includes exactly $n$ vertex foldings and a finite number of remaining operations. \end{theorem} \begin{proof} Let $\Delta$ be a normal $3$-pseudomanifold with exactly one singularity at $t$ such that $|\lk (t,\Delta)|$ is a connected sum of $m$ copies of tori or Klein bottles for some positive integer $m$.
+Then $g_2(\lk (t,K))=6m$.
 Let $g_2{(\Delta)} \leq 9+6m$.
-We have the following observation.
+We have the following observation:

 \begin{enumerate}